asimpletune/craigslist-roommate-ad/ad.md

 ## About us

+As this will be a new house, adjacent to our current one, you should be introduced to the present cast:

 ### Larthur
 I'm in my mid twenties, a pretty chill dude, and I moved to SF about a year ago.
 I like the outdoors, playing music, sports, and, most of all, I like making things.
 I work a pretty regular schedule, about 9-5 M-F and when I'm at home I usually just relax and work on my little projects.
 Personally, I'm not super into partying at my house, but, ironically, I really enjoy throwing really good house parties.
 I guess I just want there to be good energy with the occasional fiesta experience.